edinstance/distributed-aviation-system/services/gateway/README.md

 Authorization: Bearer <jwt-token>
 ```

-The Bearer tokens should be retrieved from the authenticaiton microservice which can be queried directly.
+The Bearer tokens should be retrieved from the authentication microservice which can be queried directly.

 ### Request Flow